Pedestrian hit, killed by Aurora Police car driven by on-duty officer

 Colorado State Patrol (CSP) is investigating the crash, according to the tweet from APD.

-Eastbound lanes of East Quincy Avenue was closed between South Memphis Street and South Buckley Road while crews investigated the crash.
+The eastbound lanes of East Quincy Avenue were closed between South Memphis Street and South Buckley Road while crews investigated the crash.
 Police asked drivers to use alternate routes in the area.

 This is a developing story and more information will be provided once it is available.